'70s Sexiest TV Actresses

 In 1975, when she was almost ready to move back home to her native Arizona, when she won the role of Wonder Woman and she became an "overnight" success.
 The series ran first, as just a series of special presentations, performing well in the ratings, then ABC finally took the plunge and made it into a regular series.
 It lasted for a year on that network then moved to CBS who brought Wonder Woman into modern times.
 The series lasted there until 1979.

 Carter became a poster girl with several poses produced by Pro Arts, the company responsible for giving us the famous Farrah Fawcett red swimsuit poster.
-Her famous "belly button" pose (found on the back of her 1978 debut album Portrait) was a best-selling poster that year.
+Her famous "belly button" pose (found on the back of her 1978 debut album Portrait) was a best-selling poster that year for Pro Arts.

 Charo was born María del Rosario Mercedes Pilar Martínez Molina Baeza in Spain.
 Her first U.S. appearance was in the 1960s on the Today Show.
 She also appeared on Rowan and Martin's Laugh In.